 The antiques market in Ponte Milvio is the most important and one of the most select flea markets in Rome.
-Born almost twenty years ago, the Mercatino antiquariato di Ponte Milvio is a real tradition and a reference for Roman citizens, tourists, merchants and residents of central Italy.
+Launched almost twenty years ago, the Mercatino antiquariato di Ponte Milvio is a real tradition and a reference for Roman citizens, tourists, and residents of central Italy.

-The Mercatino antiquariato di Ponte Milvio takes place once a week in the area of Ponte Milvio, all year long (except in August).
+The Mercatino antiquariato di Ponte Milvio takes place twice a month in the area of Ponte Milvio, all year long (except in August).
 The flea market starts from the right side of the bridge, and spreads along the way Capoprati, following the Tiber river down to the Duca D’Aosta bridge (parallel to the bike path).
-The scenery in the background with the green trees, the flowing river and the beautiful sight on some of Rome’s most stunning architectural pieces, makes the Mercatino antiquariato di Ponte Milvio a trip on its own, even if you’re not on a shopping mood.
+The scenery makes the Mercatino antiquariato di Ponte Milvio antique market in Rome a trip on its own, even if you’re not in a shopping mood.

-The Mercatino antiquariato di Ponte Milvio is one of Rome’s all time favorite flea markets and antiques markets.
-This event has always recorded a large turnout, thanks to an audience mainly composed of dealers and antiques lovers, flea market enthusiasts, but also of many foreigners in search of piece that can embellish their home.
+The Mercatino antiquariato di Ponte Milvio is one of Rome’s all-time favorite flea markets and antiques markets and one of the best flea markets in Italy.
+This antique market always boasts a large turnout thanks to an audience mainly composed of dealers and antiques lovers, flea market enthusiasts, but also of many foreigners in search of a piece that can embellish their home.

 We strive to keep our listings accurate, but it can happen that things change without our knowledge (rather rarely).
 You can help us keep this review up to date by reporting any information you think is inaccurate.